Azure/azure-linux-extensions/OmsAgent/extension-test/README.md

 1. Create a resource group that will be used to store all test resources
 2. Create an Azure Key Vault to store test secrets
 3. Create a Log Analytics workspace where your test VMs will send data
-  - From the workspace blade, navigate to Settings > Advanced Settings > and note the workspace ID and key for later
+  - From the workspace blade, navigate to Settings > Advanced Settings > and note the workspace Id and Key for later
 4. Create a network security group, preferably in West US 2
   - From the NSG blade, navigate to Settings > Inbound Security Rules > Add
   - Use the following settings